amiefoster/activerecord-yelp-exercises/README.md

 	- has many dishes
 - Dish
 	- name
+	- belongs to restaurant
 	- has many tags
+- DishTag
+	- belongs to dish
+	- bleongs to tag
 - Tag
 	- name
 	- has many dishes

-*Do you need any join tables?
-What data should they have?*

-**Validations**

-- Restaurants need a name
-- Dishes need a name and a restaurant
-- Tags need a name 3 characters or longer
-- Tag names can only be one word or two words, not more
-- Dishes can only have one of any particular tag

 **Seeds**